 - An employee vested in their future at the company will be more productive

-- An uneasy employee who doesn’t know their value will be looking for work elsewhere
+- An uneasy employee who does not know their value may start looking for work elsewhere

-If progression is so important, and most employees want to regularly discuss it, why don’t they?
+Pew Research has found that low pay, no opportunities for advancement, and feeling disrespected were major reasons workers quit.
+If progression is so important, and most employees want to regularly discuss it, why do not they?

 1. Fear of rejection